spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 }
 {{< /highlight >}}

-With the above security rule, a record will only get inserted whenever the `match` clause gets resolved, since the `encrypt` and `hash` rules always gets resolved.
+With the above security rule, a record will only get inserted whenever the `match` clause gets resolved since the `encrypt` and `hash` rules always gets resolved.
 However, due to the nature of `and` rule, the `encrypt` and `hash` rules will only get processed when the `match` rule passes since they are after the `match` rule.